gmbecker/contributing_to_r_lesson/outline.md

 - Helping them squash bugs saves them work, proposing new features creates work for them
   - Even if you submit a patch
 	- Even if the patch you submit is perfect
-- Most things within/by R-core happen on an "Individual Iniative + Lack of Opposition" model
+- Most things within/by R-core happen on an "Individual Initiative + Lack of Opposition" model
   - Convincing/working with the one relevant R-core member tends to be enough (for most things)

 ## So (for your own sake and R-core's) Do Not